AndyB-WHG/e-volve-retail/README.md

 * The site should be easily navigable and provide intuitive features to help the user find a specific product/s they may be interersted in.

-* The site should be secure and only approved Admin Superusers should be able to make changes to products, orders or user account details.
+* The site should be secure with only approved Admin Superusers able to make changes to products and orders.
+Superusers should also have the ability to change another user's account details where required/authorised.

 ### User Stories